 The International Financial Reporting Standards Interpretations Committee issued a final agenda decision in May 2021, under the title "Attributing Benefits to Periods of Service" (IAS 19), which includes explanatory material regarding the attribution of benefits in periods of service regarding a specific defined benefit plan analogous to that defined in Article 8 of Greek Law 3198/1955 regarding provision of compensation due to retirement (the "Labor Law Defined Benefit Plan").
 This explanatory information differentiates the way in which the basic principles and regulations of IAS 19 have been applied in Greece in the previous years, and therefore, according to what is defined in the "IASB Due Process Handbook (par 8.6)", entities that prepare their financial statements in accordance with IFRS are required to amend their Accounting Policy accordingly.
-Based on the above, the aforementioned decision is implemented in accounting policy.
-The impact of the above, the aforementioned decision is implemented as a change in accounting policy.
+Based on the above, the aforementioned decision is implemented in accordance with paragraphs 19-22 of IAS 8 as a change in accounting policy.
+Based on the above, the aforementioned decision is implemented as a change in accounting policy.
 The impact of the change is disclosed in detail in note 5.21.

-2.1.3 Standards issued but not yet effective and not early adopted
+2.1.3.
+Standards issued but not yet effective and not early adopted